Bay d’Espoir Hydro-Electric Project

 One of the chief roadblocks to electrification was the fact that many people lived in small, remote, rural communities far from the main power generation centres.
 There was no province-wide power network.
 The existing electrical infrastructure was un-regulated, and voltage irregularities were common.
 This was a stumbling block for Premier Joseph Smallwood, who during the early 1950s had established a consortium of British interests to develop the province’s natural resources (The British Newfoundland Company – BRINCO).
 In 1954 the provincial government established the Newfoundland Power Commission with a mandate to explore electricity generating options with a view to rural electrification.
 Smallwood wanted a major investment in hydro electrification, believing that cheap power would attract industry.

-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-075, 5.05.124), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+075, 5.05.124), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Surveys indicated the Bay d’Espoir area had the potential to generate large amounts of electric power.
 Located on the south coast of Newfoundland, Bay d’Espoir taps into a watershed with large lakes, and a significant river system, including the Salmon, Grey, and White Bear.
 The potential for using the Salmon and Grey Rivers for hydro-electric production was first recognized in the 1920s, when their power output was assessed at 160,000 hp. by the Nova Scotian promoter, Harry Crowe.
 An engineering study conducted in 1959 by a BRINCO subsidiary, the Southern Newfoundland Power and Development Company, showed that the Salmon River watershed had a potential of approximately 550,000 hp or about 400 mw compared to 5,000-plus mw at Churchill Falls in Labrador, and would cost $78 million to develop.
 BRINCO became more interested in developing the Hamilton (later renamed Churchill) Falls and shelved the Bay d’Espoir project.